Surtees TS5 and Surtees TS5A car-by-car histories

 Driven by: Mike Goth, Fred Phillips, Ron Grable and Chris Cook.
 First race: Road America (US R6), 20 Jul 1969.
 Total of 20 recorded races.

-A new car built for Tetsu Ikusawa but the deal fell through, and the car was entered by Team Surtees for Trevor Taylor at the Koksijde round of the Guards F5000 championship on 3 Aug 1969.
+A new white car built for Tetsu Ikusawa but the deal fell through, and the car was entered by Team Surtees for Trevor Taylor at the Koksijde round of the Guards F5000 championship on 3 Aug 1969.
 Taylor won first time out in the car, giving the team back-to-back wins.
-The car was then raced by Derek Bell at Zandvoort a week later.
+The car was then raced by Derek Bell at Zandvoort a week later, and then by Andrea de Adamich at the Oulton Park Gold Cup on 16 August.
 Then handed to Team Elite for Taylor late season (R9 Snetterton 1 Sep 1969, R10 Hockenheim where said to be green and white, R11 and R12), but crashed at the last race.
 Later "found to be more badly damaged than at first thought" - Autosport 6 Nov 1969 pp22-23.

 Almost certainly the white car used by Taylor at Sebring (US R13 28 Dec 1969).
 Presumably sold in US for 1970 season to Sherwood Johnston.
 (NB: This number given by F1 Register to Alex Blignaut's TS5 driven by Eddie Keizan in South Africa in 1972 but see TS5A/007.)

-Driven by: Trevor Taylor and Derek Bell.
+Driven by: Trevor Taylor, Derek Bell and Andrea de Adamich.
 First race: Koksijde (UK R7), 3 Aug 1969.
-Total of 6 recorded races.
+Total of 7 recorded races.

 Team Surtees US 1969: New for David Hobbs at Sebring, the final round of the US series, which he won.
 Next seen when raced by Trevor Taylor in the UK series in 1970 as a development car, testing wheels and brakes for the forthcoming TS7 F1 car.
 Damaged in a startline accident at Brands Hatch in early May, and replaced with a brand new TS5A.